ChisholmKyle/FsmTemplateC/README.md

 ## Prerequisites ##

 Python3 with the [Jinja2](http://jinja.pocoo.org) module is required.
-A C99 compliant compiler is required to compile the generated C code (gcc or clang, for example).
-A POSIX macro is defined at the beginning of the generated source file but is not required and can be safely removed.
+A C compiler is required to compile the generated C code (gcc or clang, for example).

 ## Try it out ##